-There were no fare increases in 2015.
+There were no fare increases in 2016.
+The STA Board approved new Tariff Policy and Procedures for Fixed Route and Paratransit at the July Board meeting.
+This new policy provides for fare increases on July 1, 2017 and July 1, 2018.
 Additional fare information can be obtained at the STA website or by contacting STA.